THIS EVENT HAS BEEN CANCELLED

 This is a cupless race!
 We mean it.
 For real, guys.
 Please help us keep things green by bringing your own bottle or cup.
 We will have designated space for your bottles next to the aid station.
 Hot drinks provided in the overnight hours, so consider bringing a thermos/tumbler/mug/etc. Runners will find a custom Beebe Farm mug/spoon combo in their swag bags!
 At 12oz, it's just big enough for a lap!

 Limited space and cots will be available for 24/48 RACERS ONLY!!!
 Sorry, the fun is reserved for those of you who are truly crazy.
-We ask that you limit visits to 2-hours maximum to accommodate others.
+We ask that you limit visits to 4-hours maximum to accommodate others.
+NEW THIS YEAR, the space will be fully protected, no more canopy tents!!
 Bring a blanket and pillow if you can.
 WE STRONGLY SUGGEST SLEEP MASKS AND EARPLUGS!!!
-The tent is a quiet zone, however, some of you guys snore!! (no judgement) The heater is also just a tiiiiny bit noisy.
+The tent is a quiet zone, however, some of you guys snore!! (no judgement)

 This is a "go-as-you-please" race.
 You may stop, rest, or leave the course at any time, but the clock keeps running and you must reenter the course at the same place you left it.
-Partial laps will be measured!
+Partial laps will be measured.
+In the inaugural race, the final podium position in the 48-hour came down to only 182 FEET!!!
+(Yes, you read that right.)

 Every participant (all distances!) will be taking home a warm high performance fleece jacket!
 All runners will receive a cool and useful bottle opener finishers medal.
 Those completing over 100 miles will also receive a coveted Beebe Farm belt buckle!
-(Oooh!
-Ahh!)
+For 2020, we have a HUGE surprise on the buckle front... you'll just have to stay tuned!!

 Custom, locally made awards for the top 3 female and male finishers in each distance.
 They're made of stone and they're millions of years old, so they should last pretty well.